wingo/whippet/doc/manual.md

 `gc_atomic_forward_retry_busy`; a return value of 0 means the object is still busy, because another thread is attempting to forward it.
-Otherwise the forwarding state becomes either `FORWARDED`, if the other thread succeeded in forwarding it, or `ABORTED`, indicating that the other thread failed to forward it.
+Otherwise the forwarding state becomes either `FORWARDED`, if the other thread succeeded in forwarding it, or go back to `NOT_FORWARDED`, indicating that the other thread failed to forward it.

 If the forwarding state is `FORWARDED`, the collector will call `gc_atomic_forward_address` to get the new address.